TEACH in COLOMBIA Program

 Medical, Life, and Travel Insurance

-Medical and life insurance is provided for all participants during the program term.
+International medical and life insurance is provided for all participants during the program term.
+This international insurance is required for all foreign volun-teachers, and C.E. by API includes it for all our participants.
 This international insurance coverage includes medical evacuation and repatriation, as well as 24-hour support services for medical and travel issues.
 You will also receive Colombia's EPS national health insurance that is included and paid for by your employer.

 Participants may opt to take CE by API's affiliated online TEFL course for US$295.
 This course provides approximately 100-120 hours of online instruction to prepare for English-teaching classrooms.